-When the southern kingdom of Judah had fallen into the lowest depths of depravity, parents offered their own children as burnt offerings unto the idol Baal.
+When the Southern Kingdom of Judah had fallen into the lowest depths of depravity, parents offered their own children as burnt offerings unto the Idol Baal.
 This was abomination to God.
-Far be it from God to ask for a dead human sacrifice.
+Far be it from God to require a dead human sacrifice.

 They have built also the high places of Baal,

 to burn their sons with fire for burnt offerings unto Baal,

 which I commanded not, nor spake it, neither came it into my mind:

 God pleads with (“beseeches”) those of us who have been born again to present our bodies a living sacrifice to him.
 The Greek word translated “bodies” in this verse in Romans can refer to a body literally or figuratively.
 It means a “whole” or the entirety of something.
 In the context of the verses that we are considering today, it refers to our whole selves – all that we are.
 Most people who claim to be Christians today consider this to be an unreasonable request and yet God says that it is reasonable.
 Does God have the right to make such a request?
 Yes he does.
 After all, he has bought us with a great price.

 For ye are bought with a price: therefore glorify God in your body, and in your spirit, which are God's.